 Jacob is 21.
 He graduated from high school in 2010.
 He is currently a second year law student at Oak Brook College of Law.
 He loves CGI and computer programming for animators.
 It’s amazing to see what our offspring can do, despite our own limitations.
 Jacob blesses me every day with his respectful attitude and his love for the Lord.

-Hope just turned 19 and is about to graduate from high school.
+Hope just turned 19 and just graduated from high school.
 She is a delightful girl and such a bright light in our family.
 Being able to watch her grow into a woman has been one of the great experiences of my life.
 She loves to write and draw and help others.
 Her attitude of selflessness is such a joy!

 Faith is 17 and every bit of it.
 She has a strong sense of style and she was the first child to ask if she could learn to drive (we didn’t say yes, but she asked).
 She inspires us all with her creativity and ingenuity.
 If any of us are getting rid of something we know to ask Faith if she wants it before we toss it out.
 She is likely to make something with it or tear it apart and use the pieces to make a funky piece of jewelry.
 She was born with an old soul, yet she’s the most playful.